 Introduce fasting as a way to seek the Lord on a new level

-Commit to a short amount of time in prayer and allow the experience of praying to God to be an aroma, and then the Spirit of God to convict and to encourage you to grow your prayer life.
+Commit to a short amount of time in prayer and allow the experience of praying to God to be an aroma, and then let the Spirit of God convict and encourage you to grow your prayer life.

 Be consistent and try dividing prayer into sessions

 This will help you work up to longer times spent in prayer.
 It’s better to start off consistent than with initial lofty goals that eventually die out.
 Try following Daniel's model (Dan 6:10, 13) by dividing your prayer time into three sessions throughout the day.
 Be consistent as you retrain your spiritual muscles for more intimate communication with your Heavenly Father.